Most states on track to meet emissions targets they call burden

-LOS ANGELES/WASHINGTONThe 27 states challenging Obama’s Clean Power Plan in court say the lower emissions levels it would impose are an undue burden.
+LOS ANGELES/WASHINGTON(Reuters) - The 27 states challenging Obama’s Clean Power Plan in court say the lower emissions levels it would impose are an undue burden.
 But most are likely to hit them anyway.

 Already, Arkansas, North Carolina, Oklahoma and South Dakota appear to be meeting the CPP's early targets.
 And changes in the power market, along with policies favoring clean generation, are propelling most of the rest toward timely compliance, according to researchers, power producers and officials, as well as government filings reviewed by Reuters.